LAST UPDATED: 7/29/23 – Make Sure You are Always Prepared When Traveling

 - Lost Filing Loose Cap Repair Kit (for minor dental issues)

 Learn Key Phrases in the Local Language

 It would be ideal if we could all learn the fluently speak the native language of every country that we visit, but that is understandably unrealistic.
 I don’t think anyone realistically expects that every tourist that visits their country will be fluent in their language.
 However, it is good to know some of the most used phrases to assist you in communicating and getting around when you travel.
+This can go a long when in helping you be prepared when traveling.
 Some of the most common words and phrases that I would consider learning are the following:

 - Hello and Goodbye